Charlotte County, FL Logo

 • Right-of-Way: A review the proposed work for impacts to the county right-of-way (ROW) and/or easements and determine what, if any, inspections will be required.

 • Permit Issuance: At this point, work may commence.
-The applicant will receive an approved copy of the permit package and a Permit-Inspections Job Card to be posted at the site printed with a list of the required inspections needed to complete the permit.
+The applicant will receive an approved copy of the permit package, and an Inspection Card to be posted at the site.

 Inspection Type (IVR System Code):